hanselds18/horizon-align/README.md

    5. If app cannot find the right answer, a warning message will be shown and shows where the error occured
    6. Click the "Save to .xlsx" button to convert and save it to Microsoft Excel
    7. Click the "Save to .txt" button to save the coordinate point form the calculation

+3. **Unity Files**
+   1. Extract unity.zip
+   2. Create new 2D scene
+   3. Copy "coordinate.txt" & "coordinate_pi.txt" into the **assets** folder
+   4. Copy "editor" folder into the **assets** folder
+   5. The coordinates will be drawn in the "Scene" view